jamesmartherus/jamesmartherus.github.io/code.md

 <img src="/man/figures/debates.png" align="left" width=90 style="float:left; padding-right:10px" />[debates: Tidy presidential debate transcripts](https://github.com/jamesmartherus/debates)

-Presidential debates are an important opportunity for candidates to share their platforms. `debates` provides easy access to debate transcripts from Presidential, Vice Presidential, and primary candidate debates.
+`debates` provides easy access to debate transcripts from Presidential, Vice Presidential, and primary candidate debates.
 The current version includes Presidential and Vice-Presidential debate transcripts starting in 1960, and for most debates from the 2012, 2016, and 2020 primary elections. `debates` includes one dataset, `debate_transcripts`, as a compact rda object.
-Once the package is installed and loaded, the dataset can be loaded using the `data()` function.

-`debate_transcripts` includes speaker-level and debate-level data.
+Once the package is installed and loaded, the dataset can be loaded using the `data()` function. `debate_transcripts` includes speaker-level and debate-level data.
 Each row in `debate_transcripts` represents one statement.
 Along with the text of the statement, each row includes the speaker's name and an indicator variable that identifies whether or not the speaker is a candidate (as opposed to being a moderator, an announcer, or someone asking a question).
 Each row also indicates the date, location, and type of debate.
 To suggest additional fields, please open an issue.

 <img src="/man/figures/drumr.png" align="left" width=90 style="float:left; padding-right:10px" />[drumr: Turn R into a drum machine](https://github.com/jamesmartherus/drumr)